-These flourless monster cookie bars are packed with oats, all-natural peanut butter, m&ms, and chocolate chips, making them the perfect sweet treat.
+These flourless monster cookie bars are made with oats, all-natural peanut butter, M&M’s, and chocolate chips, making them the perfect sweet treat.
 Enjoy!

 PS: you have to try our Monster Cookie Protein Balls!

 Monster cookie bars are like monster cookies but in bar form.
 They’re made from the base of oatmeal, peanut butter, M&Ms, and chocolate chips.

 We all love a good monster cookie here in the Midwest, and this recipe is basically one giant cake pan of monster cookies baked and then sliced into bars.
 Does it get more delicious!?